Arlene Violet: Attorney General of Rhode Island

 In 1982 she ran unsuccessfully for Attorney General.
 But when she ran again in 1984, Violet won the election, becoming the first elected female attorney general in the United States.
-During her time in office she focused on organized crime, environmental issues, and victim's rights.
+During her time in office she focused on organized crime, environmental issues, and victims’ rights.
 She also pushed for banking reform.

 RISDIC

 Shortly after taking office in 1984 Violet learned that the Rhode Island Share and Deposit Indemnity Corporation (RISDIC), a government chartered but private (similar to Amtrak) insurance fund meant to protect the state banking system, was "woefully underfunded" with only $25 million in reserves.
 She found that RISDIC was making loans to politically connected people without any personal guarantees.
 Violet pushed for legislation to require Rhode Island banks to be federally insured, but this was voted down.
 Violet warned that the banking system in Rhode Island was "a house of cards."
 Four years later, Rhode Island faced a run on the banks, and in January 1991, newly elected Governor Bruce Sundlun declared a bank emergency.